 The Urban Age project has investigated these changes for over a decade.
 This richly illustrated volume brings together authoritative research and fresh insights that explain the complexities of urbanisation.
 With 37 essays by leading policy-makers, practitioners and scholars, the publication offers new perspectives on the dynamics of urban change.
 It tracks how cities like Addis Ababa, London and Delhi have transformed since 1990 and compares patterns of growth, inequality and energy consumption of other global cities including New York, Hong Kong and Rio de Janeiro.

-Shaping Cities in the Urban Age does more than put cities on the map.
+Shaping Cities in an Urban Age does more than put cities on the map.
 It identifies current trends that are making cities more fragmented, less equitable and environmentally more damaging, and argues powerfully for a more integrated social, environmental and spatial approach that can inform and inspire city-makers that are shaping an increasingly urban world.

 “From this humane, analytical research, truths are revealed which cannot be ignored.
 The breadth of issues highlighted in Shaping Cities is a rich resource which will affect the way we think and will inform and inspire our future work.” –Shelley McNamara, Co-Founder, Grafton Architects